-Visit to Acetaia Pedroni Balsamic Vinegar Farm in Modena
+Visit to Acetaia Pedroni Balsamic Vinegar Farm, Modena, Italy

 We discovered Modena as it was one of Antony Bourdain’s shows featuring Emilia Romanga.
 One of the places they explored was Acetaia Pedroni and their balsamic vinegar farm with a meal that looked irresistible.

 Luckily, Modena is well connected by train so this makes for a great stop, day trip or even overnight.

 We when arrived in Modena by train we had a few hours before our reservations so we headed to the town center of Modena.
 We wandered around with our backpacks and found the Piazza Grande and the Duomo, which had a unique beauty to it and seemed to be very preserved from its original roots.
 Having read that the Pedroni house did not entertain late guests, we were mindful of our time.
 With only a few minutes left to comfortably enjoy the area, we found a cab to drive us to the country side, and I mean the real country side, of Modena.
 Surrounded by small houses engulfed by crops and grape vines- it was gorgeous!